google/WebFundamentals/src/content/en/updates/2019/09/nic77.md

 ## Further reading

-This covers only some of the key highlights, check the links below for additional changes in Chrome 77.
+This covers only some of the key highlights.
+Check the links below for additional changes in Chrome 77.

 * [What's new in Chrome DevTools (77)](/web/updates/2019/07/devtools)